Milouu/melodyMaker/README.md

   >
   > The webcam is now tracking your drumsticks !

-- Phone pairing

-  > Sync your phone with the website and slide it in your shoes so that it detects your foot's movements.

 - Drum simulator

   > You can play on a virtual drum with your drumsticks and your phone !